GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

     reduce @flats.lis -p interactive=True

-In this case, we find that sigma clipping with 1 iteration and grow=2 rejects the outliers at the left end of the flat.
+In this case, order=20, the default, worked well and we find that sigma clipping with 1 iteration and grow=2 rejects the outliers at the left end of the flat.
 The fit leads to residuals that are symmetrical.

 .. image:: _graphics/gnirsls_Jband111_evenoddflat.png
    :width: 600